Updated: Sep 5

 2. Decoy exercise: One person is the “handler” and will call the dog.
 The other person is a “teaser” and will try to tempt the dog with food or a toy.
 If the dog goes toward them while the handler is calling, the teaser should ignore the dog and turn away.
 When the dog finally comes to the handler, he gets rewards from both the handler and the teaser.

 3. Fetch-interrupt exercise: Toss a ball or piece of food.
-As the dog is chasing it call him.
+As the dog is chasing it calls him.
 If he comes after getting the ball/treat he gets clicked (“YES”) and one small treat.
 If he comes before getting the ball/food he gets a click (“YES”) and jackpot (multiple treats, even if it is the same treat broken up).
 Sometimes you might need a little luring to get him started: toss the ball/food and then quickly put your treat to his nose, click and jackpot if he comes directly to you then fade the lure out.

-Alternatively if your dog will fall for it you can try faking him out by making the appropriate motions but not throwing anything.
-This is a great game to play with his meal of dry food – toss one piece of food, if he interrupts chasing it to come to you when you call, click (“YES”) and give him a whole handful of it.
+Alternatively, if your dog will fall for it you can try faking him out by making the appropriate motions but not throwing anything.
+This is a great game to play with his meal of dry food – toss one piece of food if he interrupts chasing it to come to you when you call, click (“YES”) and give him a whole handful of it.

 4. Hide and seek: When you are outside together and your dog is wandering around and seems to have forgotten you exist, hide behind a tree.
 When your dog comes looking for you Click/”YES” & Treat and make a big deal of him.
 Always work in a safe area.

 - Never call your dog for something he may feel is unpleasant.
-For example when leaving the park, call your dog, put his leash on and play for a bit longer before exiting.
+For example, when leaving the park, call your dog, put his leash on and play for a bit longer before exiting.

 - Make coming to you always fabulous!
 Always treat, use the jackpot, and occasionally bring out a ball from your pocket and throw it or play a little chase as an additional reward.